EliriaT/school-api/README.md

 # PAD Lab1
-A microservices based API for a school management app
+A microservices based API for a school management app, an LMS (Learning Management Systems)

 ### Assess Application Suitability.